zwliew/zwliew.com/README.md

 I too, will learn bit by bit.

 ## Changelog
-27 May 2018: Building the initial website using vanilla JS\
+03 Nov 2018: Built a jQuery-like library to simplify DOM queries\
-03 Aug 2018: Switched to Netlify hosting to take advantage of pushState redirects
+03 Aug 2018: Switched to Netlify hosting to take advantage of pushState redirects\
+27 May 2018: Built the initial website using vanilla JS